c410-f3r/wtx/wtx-docs/src/http2/README.md

 Passes the `hpack-test-case` and the `h2spec` test suites.
 Due to official deprecation, prioritization is not supported and due to the lack of third-party support, server-push is also not supported.

-To use this functionality, it necessary to activate the `http2` feature.
+To use this functionality, it is necessary to activate the `http2` feature.

 ## Client Example